CraKane/ESANS_results/README.md

 | $\lambda$=-0.1 | xxx |  xxx |  xxx |   xxx |
 | $\lambda$=-0.3 | xxx |  xxx |  xxx |   xxx |

-### 2. How to avoid the size of each primary cluster not less than $m_o$
-The classical method to avoid codebook collapse is to use k-means method to set proper initialization parameters.
-We use this method in our model and it really works.
-You can refer to [1] for more details.

 ### 3. Discussions for Equation 12
 Suppose we have $m_c^v$ negatives, each time we randomly select k negatives and generate a virtual negative sample with Equation 11. k range from 2 to $m_o$.
 In this way, we can get